kimsj1978/hello-world/README.md

 # hello-world
-this repository id for practicing the github flow
+this repository is for practicing the github flow